-At St Joseph’s we aim for every child to reach their full potential.
+At St Joseph’s, we aim for every child to reach their full potential.
 Research shows that children achieve better if they are on time and have good attendance.
-In order to provide children with the best education, we aim for every child to achieve at least 95% attendance, with a goal of achieving 100%.
+In order to provide children with the best education, we aim for every child to achieve at least 95% attendance, with an ambitious goal of achieving 100%.

 - Statistics show a direct link between higher achievement and good attendance

 - Regular attendees make better progress, both socially and academically

 - Regular attendees find school routines and school work easier to cope with

 - Regular attendees have an easier transfer to secondary school